mrisher/smtp-sts/mta-sts.md

                       *31(ALPHA / DIGIT / "_" / "-" / ".")

     sts-ext-value   = 1*(%x21-3A / %x3C / %x3E-7E)
-                      ; chars excluding "=", ";", SP, and control chars
+                      ; chars excluding "=", ";", and control chars

-The TXT record begins with sts-version field, and the order of the other fields is not significant.
+The TXT record MUST begin with sts-version field, and the order of other fields is not significant.
 If multiple TXT records for `_mta-sts` are returned by the resolver, records which do not begin with `v=STSv1;` are discarded.
 If the number of resulting records is not one, senders MUST assume the recipient domain does not implement